ghc/ghc/docs/users_guide/glasgow_exts.rst

 If an explicit deriving strategy is not given, GHC has an algorithm for determining how it will actually derive an instance.
 For brevity, the algorithm is omitted here.
-You can read the full algorithm at :ghc-wiki:`Wiki page <DerivingStrategies>`.
+You can read the full algorithm on the :ghc-wiki:`GHC Wiki <Commentary/Compiler/DerivingStrategies>`.

 .. _pattern-synonyms: